pavelFaraday/Wordpress-Backend-Cheatsheet/61-wp_registration_url.md

 This makes it customizable for developers who want to redirect or modify the default registration behavior.

 ### 3. **Dependencies**
-- It works in conjunction with WordPress' built-in user management system.
+- ❗️It works in conjunction with WordPress' built-in user management system.
-- Requires registration to be enabled on the site (`Settings > General > Membership`).
+- ❗️ Requires registration to be enabled on the site (`Settings > General > Membership`).

 ### 4. **Prerequisites**
 For this function to work effectively:
-- User registration must be enabled (`Anyone can register` option checked).
+- ❗️User registration must be enabled (`Anyone can register` option checked).
-- If not enabled, accessing the registration page will display a login form instead.
+- ❗️If not enabled, accessing the registration page will display a login form instead.

 ---